cjstehno/repocheck/README.md

 Tool for comparing contents of a local maven repository with a specified remote repository to determine missing artifacts.

+> NOTE: For a more current version of this tool - see my [depdiff](https://github.com/cjstehno/depdiff) project.

 ## Usage

 Run the check with: